albertcanales/old-dotfiles/README.md

 A simple repository for managing my dotfiles, using GNU Stow.

+Currently running Manjaro with plasma, bspwm and polybar.

 ## autostow.sh

 Basic script for automating the stowing process.
 When a package is added to the dotfiles directory,